 Over his extensive career – working independently and with a number of city firms – Leslie J. Stechesen has had a significant impact on the history and look of architecture in Winnipeg and throughout Manitoba.
-Stechesen was born in Fort William, Ontario in 1934; he graduated from the University of Manitoba with a Bachelor’s degree in Architecture in 1957.
+Stechesen was born in Fort William, Ontario in 1934; he graduated from the University of Manitoba with a Bachelor of Architecture in 1957.
 Throughout his education Stechesen felt a strong influence on his design philosophy from Professor James Donahue, a committed modernist who preferred form to be elemental and preferred construction in natural materials.
 Another notable example to Stechesen was Frank Lloyd Wright, whose work the young architect experienced first-hand on a student trip to Chicago.

 In 1971 Stechesen rejected the offer of a partnership position with Libling Michener and subsequently left the firm.
 That September the architect – working independently and mulling a move to rejoin his former employer Waisman in British Columbia – was commissioned by the Province of Manitoba to act as an architectural consultant for the Leaf Rapids Development Corporation to provide facilities for a new community to staff the Sherritt-Gordon mines.
-This project took three years and provided Stechesen the opportunity to work with his future partner George Frederickson – the project co-ordinator.
-Designing a project for the subarctic climate of Leaf Rapids (500 miles north of Winnipeg), working with the difficulties of construction in a remote location and with an large range of client groups was a difficult task for Stechesen.
+This project took three years and provided Stechesen the opportunity to work with his future partner George Frederickson, the project co-ordinator.
+Designing a project for the subarctic climate of Leaf Rapids (500 miles north of Winnipeg), working with the difficulties of construction in a remote location and with an large range of client groups, was a difficult task for Stechesen.
 The resultant plan, however, met these challenges with finesse and creativity, presenting something like a return to the walled medieval village – an entire support system for a community under one (modern yet rustic) roof.
 Leaf Rapids Town Centre is a massive complex which acts as an entire downtown.
-A mall-like setting, located in the centre of the town, contains an arena and curling rink, a school, a library, a health clinic, gym, cultural centre, hotel, restaurant and lounge, retail and grocery stores, a post office, a bank and municipal offices.
+The mall-like setting, located in the centre of the town, contains an arena and curling rink, a school, a library, a health clinic, gym, cultural centre, hotel, restaurant and lounge, retail and grocery stores, a post office, a bank and municipal offices.
 In the centralization of these facilities, space and money were saved and a strong sense of community was fostered.
-So bold and unique was this $8.5 million development that it attracted national attention and won Stechesen the Massey Award for architecture in 1974.
-That same year Stechesen also won a 1974 Manitoban Design Institute Award of Excellence for another project – “Cabin Unit 3” for the provincial Department of Tourism.
+So bold and unique was this $8.5-million development that it attracted national attention and won Stechesen the Massey Award for architecture in 1974.
+That same year Stechesen also won a 1974 Manitoba Design Institute Award of Excellence for another project, “Cabin Unit 3,” for the provincial Department of Tourism.

 Upon the completion of the Leaf Rapids project, Stechesen entered a partnership with George Frederickson.
 The two were joined soon after by Alec Katz.
 An early project for Stechesen Frederickson Katz was the redevelopment of 100 Osborne Street – a 1909 brick apartment building at the corner of River and Osborne.
 The completed project (given the named “The Courtyard”) involved the carving of an internal courtyard to below grade, its paving with Mexican tiles and the sandblasting of the light interior brick.
 The architects then added walkways and developed restaurant and retail space which faced both onto the street and within the courtyard.
 A success by all standards, this plan gained a Heritage Canada Honour Award for its designers in 1977.
 Around this same period, Stechesen designed his own residence, on Turnbull Drive in St. Norbert.
-Placed in an area prone to flooding, the house sits on stilts and straddles a ravine which drains the field behind.
+Placed in an area prone to flooding, the house sits on stilts and straddles a ravine that drains the field behind.
 Rough-sawn cedar dominates the interior and exterior surfaces.
 A feast of long multi-paned windows with sunny views gives an old-world feel juxtaposed with modern touches.
 The house celebrates its designer’s appreciation of nature and the use of natural materials.

 Larger commissions followed.
-First, the $3 million Air Command Centre at the Canadian Forces Base in Winnipeg, then a Terrace Bay Housing development – which earned Stechesen Katz the Premier’s Award for Design Excellence.
+First, the $3-million Air Command Centre at the Canadian Forces Base in Winnipeg, then a Terrace Bay Housing development, which earned Stechesen Katz the Premier’s Award for Design Excellence.
 Other commendations included a Premier’s Award in 1984 for a residence for the Shanski family and a Heritage Winnipeg award for a condominium renovation at 393 Wellington Crescent in 1986.
-In 1985, Stechesen Katz took a big step into post-modernism with their design for the Window on Air Canada Park.
+In 1985, Stechesen Katz took a big step into post-modernism with its design for the Window on Air Canada Park.
 Here on the plaza on Portage Avenue before the Air Canada Building, marble columns playfully support only air, while a pink pergola and a blue pool provide colour and brio.
 It was nothing less than a loosening of the philosophical ties of modernism; Stechesen described it, in 1986, as “an effort to bring life back into architecture.”
 Another example of this lighter approach by the firm is the treatment of Garbonzo’s Pizza at 1325 Henderson Highway, where the design and colours suggest the product.